Life Insurance with Sclerosing Cholangitis.

 Are only going to provide a death benefit to your family if you die from an accidental cause or any cause of death that isn’t “illness based”.
 Examples that would typically qualify as an Accidental Cause of death would typically include:

 - A slip and fall accident

 Which is nice…

 But typically, this isn’t what someone is looking for after they have been diagnosed with Portal Hypertension.
 On the plus side, these “types” of products are generally pretty affordable and will allow someone to purchase a large amount of ACCIDENT insurance for a relatively small amount of money.
-Which brings us to our next possible option which is a…
+This brings us to our next possible option, which is a…

 Guaranteed Issue Life Insurance